WPTechInnovation/wpw-doc-dev/docs/atdc.md

 ### How to see my transactions on Worldpay total?

-Don't get this confused with the global/european system, for this hackathon you can view the transactions through the virtual terminal here: [terminal.demo.securenet.com](https://terminal.demo.securenet.com) - login credentials from Clint
+Don't get this confused with the global/european system, for this hackathon you can view the transactions through the virtual terminal here: [terminal.demo.securenet.com](https://terminal.demo.securenet.com) - login credentials from Clint.

 ### Android wrapper?